open-telemetry/opentelemetry-java/docs/zpages/TRACEZ_DESIGN.md

 ![tracez-table](img/tracez-table.png)

-In addition, you can click on each of the counts in the table cells to access the corresponding span details.
+You can click on each of the counts in the table cells to access the corresponding span details.
 For example, here are the details of the `ChildSpan` latency sample (row 1, col 4):

 ![tracez-details](img/tracez-details.png)